 A Morgantown Birding Cup team can have as many as eight members or as few as one.
 Members of a team must stay together when they're counting, and for a bird to "count," at least half of a team's members must see it.
 Gathering at the residence of one team member and walking from there is acceptable for the at-home category.

-Please register for the Cup ahead of time by filling out this form (coming soon).
+Please register for the Cup ahead of time by clicking the button below and filling out the form.
 Registration is free but fundraising is welcome; any funds raised from the Morgantown Birding Cup will benefit the West Virginia Young Birders Club.
 Teams should start counting bird species at 6pm on Friday, May 26, and stop counting at 6pm on Saturday, May 27.
 We will hold an in-person Count Party at the ACCA's Outdoor Classroom in Cheat Lake.

 Email your bird list to Katie no later than 6:30pm on May 27 or deliver your list in-person to the Count Party by 6:30pm.
 You can keep your list on eBird or using another method of your choosing.
 By submitting your list to eBird, you will also be participating in the Cornell Lab of Ornithology's global citizen-science initiative.